TinNguyen01600/appdev/README.md

 	2.3 Copy the ZIP file, whose name is appdev-master, to the **appdev** folder made previously.
 	2.4 Go to **appdev** folder.
 	2.5 Right click on the ZIP file and choose option *Extract here*.
-		You should see there are 13 files in total.
+		You should see there are 12 files in total.
-	2.6 Move 2 .php files to the the folder **public_html**.
+	2.6 Move the .php files to the the folder **public_html**.
 	2.7 Guarantee that the sound file .wav and 11 source code files **must** be in the same folder, in this case **appdev** folder.